ArjanCodes/examples/strategy_parameters/README.md

 ## About this video

-This video is about how to use the Strategy pattern where each strategy has different parameters
+This video is about how to use the Strategy pattern where each strategy has different parameters.

 ## Video outline